lakshmanroy/Kotlin-Complete-Course/README.md

 🛠️ Tooling Support: Kotlin enjoys strong support from popular IDEs such as IntelliJ IDEA, Android Studio, and Visual Studio Code.
 These tools offer features like code completion, refactoring, and debugging, enhancing developer productivity..
 🌱 Growing Community: Kotlin has a vibrant and rapidly growing community of developers and contributors.
 This community actively contributes libraries, frameworks, and resources, enriching the Kotlin ecosystem.
 📱 Officially Supported by Google: Kotlin is officially supported by Google for Android development, indicating its significance and long-term viability in the mobile development space..
 🌐 Open Source: Kotlin is an open-source language maintained by JetBrains.
-Its source code is available on GitHub, allowing developers to contribute, report issues, and track its development progress transparently.
+Its source code is available on GitHub, allowing developers to contribute, report issues, and track its development progress transparently..